GoogleCloudPlatform/appengine-last-across-the-finish-line-python/README.md

-"Last Across the Finish Line" is an example application that uses the Task Queue API to showcase a pattern for tracking asynchronous batch workers and notifying a user that when all the workers have completed.
+"Last Across the Finish Line" is an example application that uses the Task Queue API to showcase a pattern for tracking asynchronous batch workers and notifying a user when all the workers have completed.

 This was described in detail in a three part [blog post][1] from one of the Google App Engine team members.